Limit cycles turn active matter into robots

-Since this process relies on the coordinated motion of many interacting components, we ask whether the large scale emergent features can be captured in a way agnostic to microscopic details.
-The local strain at each point in space is defined by a superposition of dilation $D(\vb x)$ and two independent shear strains $S_1 (\vb x) $ and $S_2 (\vb x)$.
-For an incompressible 2D isotropic material, the dilation $D$ is zero and the elastic energy density is given by:
+Since the impact absorption relies on the coordinated motion of many interacting components, we ask whether the emergent features can be captured in a way agnostic to microscopic details, i.e. via continuum elasticity.
+Passive, isotropic 2D elasticity is summarized by just two parameters: the Young's Modulus $E$ and the Poisson's ratio $\nu$.
+For media with nonconservative interactions, an additional parameter exists: the odd ratio $\nu^o$~\cite{Scheibner_NatPhys2020}.
+The odd ratio captures the nonconservative relationship between shear stress and shear strain, see Methods.
+In the present realization, the odd ratio, a macroscopic quantity, relates to the microscopic odd stiffness as $\nu^o \approx 0.58 (\kappa^a/\kappa)$ (see S.I.).
+We can utilize this non-conservative continuum theory, known as odd elasticity~\cite{Scheibner_NatPhys2020}, to rationalize basic features of the internal dynamics inside the wall under impact.

-Here $\mu$ is the shear modulus.
-However, in the presence of the nonconservative forces, a scalar function, \cc{ i.e. a standard potential energy landscape,} is not sufficient to capture the full response.
-In analogy to the two degrees-of-freedom model in Fig.~\ref{Fig1}A, there can be additional stresses that are directed along the level curves of the following surface

-We note that both the potential in Eq.~(\ref{EqV}) and the auxiliary two form potential Eq.~(\ref{EqA}) need not be quadratic.
-In the quadratic theory, the parameter $K^o$ is a continuum elastic modulus, known as an \emph{odd elastic modulus}~\cite{Scheibner_NatPhys2020}.
-When there are more than two relevant modes of deformation, the notion of the level surface $A$ generalizes to a two-form potential on configuration space, see the S.I. for a more precise mathematical discussion that uses the Hodge decomposition, a generalization of the more familiar Helmholtz decomposition.
-This formulation accommodates fully nonlinear and nonconservative forces both in discrete and continuum settings.
+We quantify the steering of the post-impact vibrations by measuring the center of vibration $\ell$ defined in Eq.~(\ref{eq:ell}) as a function of $\nu^o$ in Fig.~\ref{Fig3}e.
+To rationalize the dependence of $\ell$ on $\nu^o$, we consider the ideal case of a half-infinite continuum medium with $\nu^o\neq0$.
+In the Methods, we show that such a medium can host unidirectionally amplified Rayleigh waves (Fig.~\ref{Fig3}e-top inset).
+Crucially when $\nu^o \neq 0$, these waves acquires a nonzero exponential amplification along the boundary, quantified by an inverse growth length $q_x$, such that $u_y(x) \propto e^{q_x x}$ (Fig.~\ref{Fig3}e-bottom inset).
+This unidirectional amplification, reminiscent of the non-Hermitian skin effect~\cite{MartinezAlvarez_PRB2018,Yao_PRL2018,Brandenbourger_NatComm2019,Ghatak_PNAS2020,Ronny_NatPhys2020,Zhong_NatPhys2020,Chen_NatComm2021,Coulais_NatPhys2020,Bergholtz_RMP2021,Review_vincenzo,Scheibner2020non,Zhou2019non}, is what determines the steering of post impact vibrations, i.e., the sign of $\ell$ in Fig.~\ref{Fig3}e main panel.

-Once again, we can utilize the continuum theory to rationalize essential features of the impact.
-First, we derive the local displacement field in response to a point force at the boundary (see Methods).
-The continuum solution for the vertical displacement $u_y$ takes the simple form:
+To intuit how the odd wall manipulates the outward trajectory of the passive bullet, we examine the asymmetry in the displacement field of the wall at the deepest point of impact.
+We consider an idealized situation in which a point force is exerted on the boundary of the semi-infinite odd medium (Fig.~\ref{Fig3}f).
+In this case, the continuum solution for the vertical component of the static displacement field $u_y$ takes the simple form (see Methods):